 Obsession with the superiority of the power unit.
 Nationalists are over-sensitive.
 They imagine slurs and slights against the unit at every chance.
 Orwell’s example is the Anglophobe American, who refuses to use a slang phrase if it has a British origin.

 Instability.
 Nationalist loyalty isn’t fixed, but transfers as and when it’s most useful or convenient.
 Here Orwell points out how many nationalist leaders are foreign born: Hitler, Napoleon, Stalin.

 Indifference to reality.
 Nationalists can recognise torture, murder and forced labour as an evil when done by others.
 Yet these same crimes become acceptable or excusable when done by one’s own side.

 This last one is perhaps similar to how environmental outrage appears on the international stage.
-For instance, western countries protest whaling in Japan, yet overlook the slaughter livestock in incredible numbers back home.
+For instance, western countries protest whaling in Japan, yet overlook the slaughter of livestock in incredible numbers back home.
 One is viewed as somehow different and removed from the other.

 Types of nationalism